KTAGirl/KTA/README.md

 5. Load KTA save file, OR
 6. Start New Game, AND
    1. Design your character (at minimum, set sex to 1, and choose one of the presets included; recommended skin tone is at least 2)
    2. (You're now in Live Another Life's Dungeon) Wait until all messages are gone, and plus 1 minute.
-While at it, clock 'Ok' to any messages appearing.
+While at it, click 'Ok' to any messages appearing.
    3. Save game.
    4. Load game you just saved, wait until the messages are gone (again), and plus another 1 minute.
    5. ESC->Mod Configuration->MCM Recorder->play KTA->Yes->Ok->Close MCM->Run Recording